We Shipped SwiftUI. It Crashed 1% of Users.

 The Reality of Apple 1.0s

-Here's the thing about Apple that's easy to forget when you're deep in the developer ecosystem: Apple is a hardware company that also makes software.
-The software exists to sell hardware.
-This isn't a criticism.
-It's a business model that has produced some of the best consumer technology ever made.
+Apple is a hardware company that also makes software.
+The software exists to sell hardware, and that has produced some of the best consumer technology ever made.
 But it means the software side operates on hardware timelines: ship it with the new device, iterate later.

 Swift itself followed this pattern.
 Swift 1.0 was barely usable in production.
 Swift 2.0 broke everything.
 Swift 3.0 broke everything again.
 It wasn't until Swift 4.x that you could realistically build a large-scale app without fighting the compiler daily.
 That's a three-year maturation cycle.